DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Module 1/Introduction to Technical Communication.md

 	- proofread and check for minor errors

-### Tecgnical Writing strategies
+### Technical Writing strategies
 - Know your purpose
-- Apply principles of
+- Apply principles of communication - 6 Cs
+- Select and Appropriate level of formality and technicality

 ---